awslabs/Agent-EvalKit/commands/trace.md

    ```

 2. Run the script `{SCRIPT}` and parse its JSON output for BRANCH_NAME and PLAN_FILE.
 All file paths must be absolute.
    **IMPORTANT** You must only ever run this script once.
 The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for.
+If any error occurs, stop the process immediately and provide solving instructions for users.

 3. Load the current evaluation plan (`eval/eval-plan.md`) to understand tracing requirements and agent architecture.

 4. Follow this execution flow:

     1. Parse user context from user input (if provided)
-    2. Review the evaluation plan to understand requirements; update the evaluation plan if it does not align with the user's input (if provided)
+    2. Review the evaluation plan to understand requirements; update the evaluation plan if it does not align with the user's input (if provided); add entry to Appendix > User Input Tracker in eval-plan.md:
+       - `/evalkit.trace`: [User input from $ARGUMENTS, or "Not found"]
     3. Analyze agent code for supported frameworks and existing instrumentation
     4. Add minimal tracing instrumentation to the original agent code (if needed)
     5. Create requirements.txt in repository root

-5. Report completion with tracing status, instrumentation details, requirements.txt creation, and readiness for core evaluation implementation (`/evalkit.code`).
+5. Report completion with tracing status, instrumentation details, requirements.txt creation, and readiness for evaluation pipeline implementation (`/evalkit.code`).

 ## Technical Guidelines